mmiz02/portfoliomachinelearning/team-project.md

 We used Logistic Regression to estimate the probability of high demand, defined using review per month witin each segment.

 This allowed us to combine:<br>
-Expected Value = Price x Probability og High Demand
+Expected Value = Price x Probability of High Demand

 ### Pricing Strategy and Business Insights
 We developed a pricing frameork that balanced: